Oxygem/Kanmail/README.md

 #### MacOS

-Want the oldest SDK possible, Kanmail will be compatible with the SDK version any any newer versions, but nothing older.
-So target the oldest realistic SDK, currently 10.12 / Sierra.
+Should use the oldest SDK possible.
+Kanmail will be compatible with the SDK version of any newer versions, but nothing older, so target the oldest realistic SDK, which is currently 10.12 / Sierra.
 Heavily based on [this gist](https://gist.github.com/phfaist/a5b8a895b003822df5397731f4673042).

 + Use [xcodelegacy](https://github.com/devernay/xcodelegacy) to download old OSX SDK files